-- Medical,
+- > Medical;

 - > Dental;

 - > Vision;

 - > Group Universal Life (GUL) insurance; and

 - > Supplemental AD&D insurance for domestic partners and life insurance for children.

-You may enroll your domestic partner and his or her eligible children in the medical and/or dental plan in which you enroll.
-You may enroll your domestic partner in spouse/domestic partner GUL or Supplemental AD&D insurance and/or the Vision Care Plan even if you do not enroll in those Plans
+You may enroll your domestic/civil union partner and his or her eligible children in the medical and/or dental plan in which you enroll.
+You may enroll your domestic partner/civil union in spousal GUL, Supplemental AD&D insurance and/or the Vision Care Plan even if you do not enroll in those Plans.